Quantum Risk Analysis: Beyond (Conditional) Value-at-Risk: Two case studies

 The latter depends on the number of qubits for loading the distribution, because it determines the granularity of the discretization of the domain of $f$. \prettyref{fig:dist_gamma} shows the influence of hardware noise and qubit count on the distribution.

 We see that hardware noise leads to inaccuracies in the description of the density function.
 This is typical for noisy intermediate-scale quantum devices.

 The granularity of the discretization is of particular interest for the calculation of risk measures, because it can lead to noticeable changes in the capital requirements.
 To illustrate this statement, we compare the results between the true value of a risk measure and its value calculated on a quantum simulator in~\prettyref{fig:sim_result}.

-This shows that good results are produced even for levels in the range of $\lambda = \alpha = 0.05$ and $\beta = 0.005$ if the number of qubits is sufficiently large.
-For all risk measures, the approximation error (relative to the length of the interval to discretize the domain of the density function) converges sufficiently fast towards zero if the number of qubits for loading the distribution increases.
+Here, we use for VaR and CVaR a level of $\lambda = 0.05$.
+Further, for the expectile we use the parameter value $\alpha = 0.05$ and for the RVaR the parameters $\alpha = 0.005$ and $\beta = 0.05$.
+For the definitions of these risk measures and the corresponding meaning behind $\alpha$, $\beta$ and $\lambda$, the reader should recall~\prettyref{sec:definition_risk_measures}. \prettyref{fig:sim_result} states that good results are produced if the number of qubits is sufficiently large.
+For all risk measures, the approximation error (relatively to the length of the interval to discretize the domain of the density function) becomes sufficiently small, i.e.,~smaller than $0.025$ on the y-axis in~\prettyref{fig:sim_result}, if the number of qubits for loading the distribution increases.

-It is worth noting that the parameter $\gamma$, which appears in the construction of the operator $\mathcal{A}$, has a significant impact on the accuracy of results.
+It is worth noting that the parameter $\gamma$, which appears in the construction of the operator $\mathcal{A}$, has a significant impact on the accuracy of the results.
 In general, a suitable choice for $\gamma$ depends on the distribution and the risk measure under consideration.
-As a rule of thumb, we recommend a value of $\gamma \approx \pi/8$ for VaR and CVaR, and a value of $\gamma \approx \pi/4$ for RVaR and expectile.
+As a rule of thumb for our examples, we recommend a value of $\gamma \approx \pi/8$ for VaR and CVaR, and a value of $\gamma \approx \pi/4$ for RVaR and expectiles.
+These values arise from the heuristical experience of the authors during creating the presented examples.

-Besides the distribution loading, the number of qubits is also responsible for the approximation accuracy in the canonical QAE, because it determines the amount of classical bits used to approximate the result. \prettyref{fig:canonical_gamma} shows in the case of an expectile, how an increase in the number of ancilla qubits (parameter $m$ in~\prettyref{fig:amplitude_estimation_circuit}) allows for an improvement in the accuracy of results.
+Besides the distribution loading, the number of ancilla qubits is also responsible for the approximation accuracy in the canonical QAE, because it determines the amount of classical bits used to approximate the result.
+In the case of an expectile, \prettyref{fig:canonical_gamma} shows how an increase in the number of ancilla qubits (parameter $m$ in~\prettyref{fig:amplitude_estimation_circuit}) allows for an improvement in the accuracy of the results.
 This plot is motivated by Figure~4 in~\textcite{woerner_quantum_2019}.